pulumi/pulumi-hugo/themes/default/content/challenge/ai-architecture.md

 Let me update the program to include the missing property.
 ```

-Pulumi AI will return back the original program with the error corrected, which is including the `database_name` parameter.
+Pulumi AI will return back the original program with the error corrected, which in our example now includes the previously-missing `database_name` parameter.

 ```python
 timestream_database = aws.timestreamwrite.Database("myTimestreamDB", database_name="my-db-name")